How-To: Using Multiple (Non-Clustered) Schedulers

-Never start (scheduler.start()) a non-clustered instance against the same set of database tables that any other instance is running (start()ed) against.
+Never start (scheduler.start()) a non-clustered instance against the same set of database tables that any other instance with the same scheduler name is running (start()ed) against.
 You may get serious data corruption, and will definitely experience erratic behavior.

 Example/Discussion Relating To Scheduling Jobs From One Application To Be Executed In Another Application

-Currently, If you want to have particular jobs run in a particular scheduler, then it needs to be a distinct scheduler (with its own name and own set of database tables - note the tables can be in the same schema, but with different table name prefixes).
+Currently, If you want to have particular jobs run in a particular scheduler, then it needs to be a distinct scheduler - unless you use the Terracotta Quartz Where features.

 Suppose you have an application “App A” that needs to schedule jobs (based on user input) that need to run either on the local process/machine “Machine A” (for simple jobs) or on a remote machine “Machine B” (for complex jobs).